Guide: docker compose

 Conclusion

-During this scenario, we saw how to automatically update docker-compose file using custom strategies with Updatecli.
-Updatecli is a small tool that can be used from your favorite CI environment.
+With this scenario, we saw how to automatically update a docker-compose file using custom strategies with updatecli.
+Updatecli is a small single binary that is suitable for use in your favorite CI environment.

 Top